 Raising students’ awareness about circular economy

 Sunny Lee is a certificated CSR consultant and a Circular Economy Business Model Consultant based in Taiwan.
-She had the opportunity to show how to generate new Circular Economy business proposal using Circular Canvas with 50 students with variety background from different universities in a 4-days Young Sustainability Leader Camp in August 2020.
+She had the opportunity to show how to generate new Circular Economy business proposal using the Circular Canvas with 50 students with variety background from different universities in a 4-days Young Sustainability Leader Camp in August 2020.

 Sunny Lee explains the origin of this project and the execution details: